 To Add a New Observation Record

-Enter estimates (best, minimum, and maximum) of the number of birds seen, or click in the box to confirm that no birds were seen, then proceed to select the type and precision of your estimate, enter the number of minutes you observed the birds, select a suitability ranking of the nesting substrate, and if you find the location to be permanently unsuitable for breeding by tricolored blackbirds, provide a brief description of the site to explain why it is permanently unsuitable.
+Enter estimates (best, minimum, and maximum) of the number of birds seen, or enter "0" in the Best Estimate field then click in the box to the left of "I confirm there are no Tricolored Blackbirds present at this location" to confirm that no birds were seen, then proceed to select the type and precision of your estimate, enter the number of minutes you observed at the location, select a suitability ranking of the nesting substrate, and if you find the location to be permanently unsuitable for breeding by tricolored blackbirds, provide a brief description of the site to explain why it is permanently unsuitable.

-Proceed to select breeding behaviors observed, if appropriate, and then provide, if possible, an estimate of the area occupied by the breeding birds, enter any comments that you may have about what you observed, then either upload an image taken the day of the observation of click on Preview to review your new observation record and the choices that you've made, or on Save to save this record.
+Proceed to select breeding behaviors observed, if appropriate, and then provide, if possible, an estimate of the area occupied by the breeding birds, then enter any comments that you may have about what you observed.
+You may then upload an image taken the day of the observation, if desired.
+You may click on Preview to review your new observation record and the choices that you've made, or click on Save to save this record.